MikeMilenk/EntraID-Location-Policy/README.md

 However, even when connecting from external locations, I was still able to successfully sign in.
 This caused confusion, as the policy was configured to block access based on location.

 ---
-During testing, I encountered an issue where the policy did not behave as expected, which required further investigation.
----

 ### Troubleshooting Steps